REPORTS

 At first they tried to stop Herman Moyzhes on the embankment of the Krukov Canal in St. Petersburg, but he was on a bicycle and took the maneuvers of law enforcers for inadequate behavior of drivers, so he just dodged and left.
 He was detained near a house on the Fontanka embankment.
 Moyzhes had already been taken to Moscow's detention center, at the request of the security services the court arrested him for two months.
 The case was handled by the central office of the FSB.
 The house where his daughter's mother lives was searched.
 The search warrant specified Article 275 — treason.

-Kevin Lik
+Kevin Lick

-Lik, 19, became Russia’s first school student convicted of high treason.
+Lick, 19, became Russia’s first school student convicted of high treason.
 He was sentenced to four years in a general-security penal colony in December 2023.

 According to the court’s decision, he photographed the deployment sites of a military unit in Maykop, a city in southern Russia, and emailed the images to a “representative of a foreign state.”
-Lik holds a Russian and a German passport, and in the summer of 2022, his mother decided to return to Germany with her son.
+Lick holds a Russian and a German passport, and in the summer of 2022, his mother decided to return to Germany with her son.

 Demuri (Dieter) Voronin